Your Guide to Customer-First Marketing [Infographic]

 What is customer-first marketing?

-Customer-first marketing is a strategy by which businesses create their products, content, and marketing campaigns so that they serve their customers first, and their organization second.
-This way of marketing is contrary to strategies of the past, which focused on creating marketing initiatives based on company needs instead of customer needs.
+Customer-first marketing is a strategy by which businesses create products, content, and marketing campaigns so that their primary purpose is putting their customers first, and their organization second.
+That customer focus represents a significant change from traditional marketing strategy, which focused on creating marketing initiatives based on company needs instead of customer needs.

-What does it mean to be customer first?
+What does it mean to put customers first?

-To be customer first, businesses need to do more than just talk the talk.
-They need to walk the walk.
-Customer first businesses don’t hesitate to gather customer feedback and integrate it into their business actions.
+To be truly customer-first, businesses need to do more than just talk the talk.
+They need to rebuild their organization around a single-minded focus on the customer and how their organization can make a positive impact on their customers’ lives.
+Customer-first businesses don’t hesitate to seek out customer feedback and use it to inform their business actions, from product roadmaps to marketing and beyond.
 Through this responsive feedback loop, businesses can successfully discover, understand and meet their customers’ needs early and often.
-The task of collecting of customer insights cyclically should be a company-wide initiative, but often your marketing team will lead this.
-That being said…
+Collecting customer insights should be a company-wide initiative and a regularly occuring priority, but often marketing teams are at the forefront of the drive to put customers first.
+So…

 Taking on customer-first marketing is no easy feat — but it’s important.
 So we’ve laid out how to kickstart your customer-first strategy in this guide.